CHANGE IN LOAN APPLICATION DEADLINE

 FRESH WATER INTEREST RATE CHANGE

-*On April 25, 2013, the Ohio Water Development Authority modified how the Fresh Water interest is calculated.
-Please click here for more information.
+On December 11, 2014, the Ohio Water Development Authority modified how the Fresh Water interest rate is calculated.

 NEW UN-SEWERED AREA ASSISTANCE PROGRAM